 1. Curbs and gutters must be built in accordance with City of Concord Standards and NCDOT Standards.
 NCDOT Standard 846.01 for Standard 2'-6" curb and gutter is to be used on all major and minor collector streets streets.
-Valley curb is allowed only on local streets and alleys.
+Valley curb is allowed STREETS & PEDESTRIAN PATHSonly on local streets and alleys.